Host plants:

 Life cycle:

 Coenonympha pamphilus usually flies in three generations per year.
-The adults fly from April/May to early October.
-The caterpillar overwinters.
+The adults fly from April/May (in the south already from late February) to early or mid-October.
+The caterpillar overwinters in the penultimate instar (here L3).
+The pupation oftemn occurs in tufts of grass (Festuca).
+I recorded the pupa several times in the field.

 Endangerment factors: